bytecodealliance/wasmtime-dotnet/README.md

 ## Installation

-You can add a package reference with the [.NET Core SDK](https://dotnet.microsoft.com/):
+You can add a package reference with the [.NET SDK](https://dotnet.microsoft.com/):

 ```text
 $ dotnet add package --version 0.22.0-preview1 wasmtime